stevevoto/install_eicar_av_test/README.md

 **How the Test Traffic Looks on the Wire & How AV Picks It Up**

-Your script always sends **the same EICAR test string**, but it wraps it in different **protocols and encodings** to exercise different AV/IDPS paths.
+The script always sends **the same EICAR test string**, but it wraps it in different **protocols and encodings** to exercise different AV/IDPS paths.

 EICAR string (payload):